bradharms-reliv/expressive-assets/README.md

             // Directory where assets are publicly available 'directory' => __DIR__ . '/../public',
             // File extension to response headers,
+            // If headers value is not supplied
+            // then \ExpressiveAssets\CommonHeaders will be used
-            // or use \ExpressiveAssets\CommonHeaders::get() for some common headers 'headers' => [
+            'headers' => [
                 'css' => [
                     'content-type' => 'text/css'